 The Lab provides an exhibit space in the Tate-Turner-Kuralt building for students, staff and faculty interested in highlighting their impact-oriented research and engaged scholarship.
 We host events at the School of Social Work focused on innovation and entrepreneurship in the social sector, including inter-disciplinary learning and networking events, Innovation Challenges, and an Innovation in Action speaker series.

-To learn more about the Social Innovation Fellowship opportunity and the Social Innovation and Entrepreneurship field education position contact Christina at email@example.com.
+To learn more about the Social Innovation Fellowship opportunity or about the Social Innovation and Entrepreneurship Lab, contact Beth at email@example.com.